iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 Another way to prevent stale data from being returned is to perform periodic scans of all nodes and update any nodes that have fallen behind.
 This is called **anti-entropy process**.

 ### Partitioning
 Replication of your data across multiple servers goes hand in hand with partitioning of data.
+Data partitioning is a technique to break up a big database (DB) into many smaller parts.
+It is the process of splitting up a DB/table across multiple machines to improve the manageability, performance, availability, and load balancing of an application.
+The justification for data partitioning is that, after a certain scale point, it is cheaper and more feasible to scale horizontally by adding more machines than to grow it vertically by adding beefier servers.
 Say for example, your data set is so large that it is impossible for us to hold it on a single machine.
 This is where data **sharding** or **partitioning** comes into picture.
 The main reason for wanting to partition data is scalability.
 Different partitions can be placed on different nodes.
 As a result, a large data set can be distributed across many disks and the query load can be distributed across many processors.
 The goal is to spread the data and query load evenly across our nodes.

 Unfair partitioning would result in **skewed** queries that result in **hotspots**.
 There are multiple approaches to distributing or sharding data across partitions: